moldach/project-directory/README.md

 Create dated directories/files using the command date `+%F` for ISO 8601 (`yyyy-mm-dd`).
-If you keep a digital notebook you can `Ctrl+F` to look for something see what date you did it and easily find that subdirectory.
+If you keep a digital notebook you can `Ctrl+F` to look for something see what date you did it and easily find that sub directory.

 ``` bash
 mkdir results-$(date +%F)